Exabyte-io/rewotes/bsmith24/README.md

 Build a program that determines the convergence of the variable ecutwfc with respect to the total energy for the Quantum Espresso software package (pw.x).
-The program should have a focus on modulairty and should be general enough to accomidate other electronic structre programs, such as cp2k, vasp, etc.
+The program should have a focus on modulairty and should be general enough to accomidate other electronic structure programs, such as cp2k, vasp, etc.

 ## Folder Descriptions